attilamh/web-app-setup/README.md

   4. Run bin/app-dev.sh to run the application.
 See the URLs section for more info.

   5. Setup backend development:
       a.
 Open your Java IDE and set the Maven location to libs/maven.
-For Eclipse that would be: Preferences -> Maven -> User Settings.
+For Eclipse that would be: Preferences -> Maven -> User Settings is set to libs/maven/settings.ide.xml.
       b.
 Import Maven project from apps/backend.

   6. Setup frontend development: